Dyslexia Symptoms Checklist

 • Decide whether it’s time to pursue a formal evaluation

-Tip: Print a copy and keep it on hand during read-alouds, small group lessons, or writing time.
-Jot down quick notes, what do you see consistently, not just once?
+Tip: Print a copy and keep it on hand to refer back to for students you are concerned about.
+Jot down quick notes, what do you see consistently, not just once.

 What If I Notice a Lot of These Signs?